 The world’s second favorite hobby (just after gardening) is tracing your family history, and for good reason.
 It uncovers stories about people you never knew existed, and shows you just how many decisions over the centuries has led to you.
 It’s an amazingly rewarding experience that you just can’t miss out on!
 Tracing your ancestry is like being the star of a story you didn’t know you were writing, and today, I want to invite you to start this journey along with me!

 So where do you begin?
-Here are my 10 best tips to get your started:
+Here are my 10 best tips to get your started so you can find your Swedish ancestors:

 In the beginning, it’s easiest to start with what you already know well – your own life.
 Open a blank document and start writing down the basic information that you already have at hand, such as your name and birth date.
 Continue with your parents’ names, your grandparents’ names, and so on.
 Keep going, and at some point, you’ll come to a natural stopping point.
-That stopping point is your first research question.
+That stopping point is your first research question about your Swedish ancestors.

 Sometimes beginning researchers get stuck deciding what programs to buy, if any.
 And yes, while it’s important to stay organized as you learn more facts (like names, dates, and locations), don’t get too hung up on this.
 What matters most is that you’re starting.
 Think about your family history journey as just that, a journey, and what vehicle you drive to get to your destination doesn’t quite matter as much as the journey itself.